Estimated reading time: 9 minutes

 How Many Bank Accounts Do We Have?

-I’m almost certain Steve Harvey would tell us that we have too many bank accounts.
+I’m almost sure Steve Harvey would tell us we have too many bank accounts.

-We find it’s easier to manage our bank accounts if they all serve a purpose.
+We find managing our bank accounts easier if they all serve a purpose.

-- PC Financial is where we have a savings account, chequing account, projected expenses account and each of us have our own savings account.
+- Simplii Financial is where we have a savings account, chequing account, and projected expenses account, each with its own savings account.

-- The reason for this is because when I moved to Canada PC let me open a bank account as a secondary card holder until I built up my credit score in Canada.
+- This is because when I moved to Canada, PC let me open a bank account as a secondary cardholder until I built up my credit score in Canada.

-- Once that was done they offered me to open a bank account so I did.
+- Once that was done, they offered to open a bank account, so I did.
 Our names are both on every bank account we own.

-- Also, when you use your friend’s unique link (affiliate) to open a No Fee Chequing Account, High-Interest Savings Account, or Personal Line of Credit they have.
+- Also, when you use your friend’s unique link (affiliate) to open a No Fee Chequing Account, High-Interest Savings Account, or Personal Lines of Credit, they have.

 TD Canada Trust

-- TD Canada Trust is where our business accounts are Savings and a USD (American savings account) are.
+- TD Canada Trust is where my business accounts, Savings, and a USD (American savings account) are.

-- At the time PC Financial did not offer an American bank account.
-We also chose TD since Mrs. CBB has a TD Visa with them since she was in her 20’s.
+- At the time, Simplii Financial did not offer an American bank account.
+We also chose TD since Mrs. CBB has had a TD Visa with them since she was in her 20s.

 Tangerine Virtual Bank Account

-- He can use this money when he goes to high school since it is his chore money or allowance account.
+- He can use this money in high school since it is his chore or allowance account.